All Episodes

 47% of men have an unfavorable opinion of Romney.

-43% of women like Ryan, 51% of women really like Biden.
+51% of women really like Biden.

 That's the CNN poll.

-In all of that, with Romney up eight in independence, with a plus eight Democrat advantage in the sample, Obama is up three.
+And all of that, with Romney up eight in independence, with a plus eight Democrat advantage in the sample, Obama is up three.

-And so now the narrative is that the polls are tightening as we draw closer to election day.
+And so now the narrative is that the polls are tightening as we draw closer to Election Day.

-And this is going to be something that you will see throughout Drive by Media's interesting story today, too, in the uh in a blog on the Politico called Under the Radar by Josh Gerstein.
+Interesting story today, too, in a blog on the Politico called Under the Radar by Josh Gerstein.

-Well, truth serum may be pushing it, but the put him under oath part actually has happened.
+Well, Truth Serum may be pushing it, but the put him under oath part actually has happened.

-What emerges is quite a bit different than what you hear in the waning days of a president presidential campaign.
+When a pollster is required to tell the truth and the whole truth and nothing but the truth under penalty of perjury, what emerges is quite a bit different than what you hear in the waning days of a presidential campaign.

-Now, in May, the pollster for Al Gore's bid in 2000 and the Brett Girls bid in 2004-2008.
+Now, in May, the pollster for Al Gore's bid in 2000 and the Brett girl's bid in 2004, 2008.

 Guy's name is Harrison Hickman.

-He polled for Gore in 2000 and for John Edwards 2002 4-2008.
+He polled for Gore in 2000 and for John Edwards 2004, 2008.

 He was called to testify in the federal criminal case against Edwards over alleged campaign finance violations.